 Master's student at MIT with a concentration in Computer Systems (concurrently finishing undergrad in Computer Science so as to receive both degrees in 4.5 years).
-Currently doing research at COMMIT (Compilers at MIT).
+Currently doing research in MIT's compiler group under Professor Saman Amarasinghe.
 Interested in high-performance computing, compilers, novel computation architectures, and distributed systems.
 Have significant programming experience and multiple successful published apps with several million downloads.

 I started programming in 3rd grade with simple games built in C#.
 I slowly built up my programming skills by reading books and using online resources.
 Right before entering high school, I switched to an Android phone and quickly learned how easy and useful it was to build Android apps.
 Throughout high school, I built successively more complex apps and quickly learned how writing software allowed me to impact the lives of millions of users.
 I consider my ability to learn new concepts and technologies quickly to be my greatest strength.